 Monstera adansonii likes the kind of light you’d choose for yourself on a bright afternoon: plenty of natural brightness, but no direct sun burning through the glass.
 A spot a meter or two back from a south- or east-facing window tends to work well.

 Direct sun will scorch those thin leaves quickly, and the holes make the damage look worse than it would on a thicker-leaved plant.
 Too little light creates a different problem: new leaves come out smaller, with fewer fenestrations.
-If her newest leaves look like plain green ovals with no holes at all, she’s telling you she needs more brightness.
+If the newest leaves look like plain green ovals with no holes at all, the plant needs more brightness.

 North-facing rooms are usually too dim without supplemental help.
 A few hours of gentle morning sun from an east-facing window is close to ideal.
-If your space doesn’t offer that, a grow light positioned above her a few hours a day will bridge the gap reliably.
+If your space doesn’t offer that, a grow light positioned above the plant a few hours a day will bridge the gap reliably.

 According to the University of Florida IFAS Extension, most Monstera species thrive at light intensities of 1,000 to 2,000 foot-candles, which corresponds to bright indirect light near a window rather than a shaded corner of the room.